pha4ge/hAMRonization_workflow/docker/README.md

 # Docker

-This directory has scripts to (locally) build and test the Docker container.
+This directory has scripts to (locally) build and test the Docker/Podman container.

 ## Building

-The `build-containers.sh` script successively builds 4 images:
+The `build-containers.sh` script successively builds 4 images, using `podman` if installed, else `docker`.

  * step 0: base Conda with only Snakemake added (= `envs/hamronization_workflow.yaml`)
  * step 1: step 0 with on top all tools, installed by Snakemake (= `envs/*.yaml`)